 There are two big Baylangdra temples at the trailhead; the upper one is a meditation retreat and the lower one, Yoser Namseling Lhakhang, is a two-storied temple with beautiful sculptures of Guru Rinpoche’s eight manifestations.
 The Baylangdra Temple was built by Lungten Tulku in 2000.

 According to Chatral Rinpoche’s instructions, a retreat center named Drubdra Ozer Samtenling was constructed at the foot of the valley.
 In 2000, Chatral Rinpoche appointed Lungten Tulku as the destined Lama to build a Lhakhang in Bey Langdra.
-With limited resources and experience, Tulku constructed a small Lhakhang.
+Then Tulku constructed a small Lhakhang with limited resources and expertise.
 Inside the temple, on the face of the cliff, we see the seal of Guru Rinpoche, the image of the door guard Scorpion, and a track believed to lead to heaven.

-The Lhakhang housed a 10-foot-tall statue of Urgyen Dorje Gur made in Punakha and sponsored by HRH Ashi Deki Yangzom and two six-foot-tall statues of Khandro Yeshe Tshogyal and Khandro Mandarawa, the two consorts of Guru Rinpoche.
+The Lhakhang housed a 10-foot-tall statue of Urgyen Dorje Gur made in Punakha and two six-foot-tall statues of Khandro Yeshe Tshogyal and Khandro Mandarawa.
+They were sponsored by HRH Ashi Deki Yangzom.

 Cypress Tree at Beyul Langdrak

-The origin can be traced to the walking stick of Guru Rinpoche who visited Beyul Langdra in the 8th century.
-When such trees are planted, they’re done to serve as the ‘standing proof’ of the flourishing dharma.
-Often it is said that the trees will grow only if there is a prophecy that Buddhism will exist without waning.
-The trees cater to the locality as a symbol of worship and blessings.
+The origin is believed to be the walking stick of Guru Rinpoche who visited Beyul Langdra in the 8th century.
+The tree cater to the locality as a symbol of worship and blessings.

 Baylangdra is one of three sacred sites of Guru Rinpoche where Guru Rinpoche planted his walking stick.
 The other two are in Kurjey Lhakhang in Bumthang and the Dechen Phodrang in Trashi Yangtse.